sudexp/wordpress-tutorial/README.md

 #### Adding styles and scripts dynamically
 Copy the contents of *assets/styles/main.css* file to *my_theme/stylle.css* file.
-Replace the line *link rel="stylesheet" href="./styles/main.css"* with the following code from the hеad index.php tag:
+Replace the line *link rel="stylesheet" href="./styles/main.css"* with the following code from the hеad tag of *index.php*:
 ```
 // index.php
 <?php